sethnkwo8/Allocare/README.md

 ## 🖼️ Project Screenshots

-Below are key screenshots showcasing the main features of the Football Web App:
+Below are key screenshots showcasing the main features of Allocare:

 | Feature | Screenshot | Description |
 |---------|------------|-------------|